valdimarp20/database-sciences/transactions.md

 ```
 SAVEPOINT <name>;
 ```
-* Set a savepoint.
+* Creates a marker in the transaction, which divides it into smaller pieces.

 ```
 ROLLBACK TO SAVEPOINT <name>;
 ```
-* Undo changes until savepoint.
-    * Rollback to a given savepoint.
+* Allows the user to roll back a transaction to a specified save point.